How to create references

 Note: This can disable applied stylings when it has been written for .ed-text, but not for .ed-reference-text.

-- Reference objects will get an individual ID.
-This can disable applied stylings when they have been written for a particular ID.
+Note: This can disable applied stylings when they have been written for a particular ID.

 You can create references by either:

 - right-click inside any element you wish to reference and choose Create reference to duplicate this element as a new reference right below..
 Make sure you selected the correct element by checking the breadcrumbs at the bottom of the editor.
 The desired element is usually the leftmost element in the breadcrumbs or the parent container of a preset (indicated by a puzzle icon in front of it)

 - right-click and Copy Element, then go to where you want to have your reference and right-click again and choose Paste reference.
 This will paste the copied element as a reference right where you want it, even across pages.

 - select the element you wish to reference and right-click on the element in the breadcrumb which also opens the context menu where you can select Create reference

 Tip: You can use shortcuts to create these references even faster.
 Simply press [CTRL + C] to copy the desired element and press [CTRL + SHIFT + V] to paste it as reference after whichever element is currenctly selected.
 Pressing [CTRL + V] will paste a duplicate of the copied element but not a reference.